-Web2py is an open source framework that can run Python compiled code hence reducing the running time which is great.
-Although it doesn’t support Python 3, it features a web-based Integrated Development Environment that comes in handy while editing a code, debugging and even one-click deployment.
+Web2py is an open-source framework that can run Python compiled code hence reducing the running time which is great.
+Although it doesn’t support Python 3, it features a web-based Integrated Development Environment that comes in handy while editing code, debugging, and even one-click deployment.

 Other important features include: